mariunaise/HDA-Thesis/content/SMHD.typ

 #figure(
   image("../graphics/25_25_all_error_rates.svg", width: 95%),
-  caption: [Bit error rates for same temperature execution] )<fig:global_errorrates>
+  caption: [Bit error rates for same temperature execution.
+Here we can already observe the asymptotic loss of improvement in #glspl("ber") for higher metric numbers]
+)<fig:global_errorrates>

 We can observe two key properties of the S-Metric method in @fig:global_errorrates.